|

 no such thing as a humane method of putting a person to death irrespective of

-what the State may claim (see later).
+what the state may claim (see later).
 Every form of execution causes the

 prisoner suffering, some methods perhaps cause less than others, but be in no

-What is also often overlooked is the extreme mental torture that the criminal
+often overlooked is the mental suffering that the criminal suffers in the time

-suffers in the time leading up to the execution.
-How would you feel knowing that you were
+leading up to the execution.
+How would

-going to die tomorrow morning at
+you feel knowing that you were going to die tomorrow morning at

 There may